Abbilaash/VLC-Media-Player-Fuzzing-Framework/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvement or have identified issues, please open an issue or submit a pull request.

+[!WARNING]
+This project is for educational and research purposes only.
+Use it responsibly and ensure compliance with applicable laws and regulations.